 What is Blockchain as a Service?
 (BaaS)

-Blockchain as a Service (BaaS) is the fastest way for an individual or business to get started building blockchain applications.
-BaaS providers handle all of the setup and hosting of the blockchain through the cloud, which enables developers, entrepreneurs, and enterprises to focus on building applications and smart contracts rather than on the operational aspects of blockchain.
-BaaS has been embraced by large cloud vendors like AWS, Azure, Microsoft, and Oracle as they look to continue to expand their cloud offerings.
+Blockchain as a Service (BaaS) is the fastest way for a start-up or business to get started building blockchain applications.
+Blockchain-as-a-Service providers handle all of the setup and hosting of the blockchain through the cloud.
+This enables developers, entrepreneurs, and enterprises to focus on building applications and coding smart contracts, rather than on the operational aspects of blockchain.
+BaaS has been embraced by large cloud vendors like AWS, Azure, Microsoft, Alibaba, and Oracle as they look to continue to expand their cloud offerings.
 Most of these offerings are geared to sell more cloud services and storage -- and therefore possibly missing some key elements necessary to leverage the capabilities of the underlying technology.
-Additionally, blockchain specific vendors such ourselves, Dragonchain, also offer BaaS with a host of others making a play as well.
+Additionally, blockchain specific vendors such as ourselves, Dragonchain, also offers BaaS with a host of others making a play as well.

 BaaS offerings preferred.